-Volunteer Directors Gathering meets three times a year on the first Thursday of February, May, and October.
+Volunteer Directors Gathering meets two times a year usually in the Spring and Fall.
 Their goal is to network and train assimilation, lay mobilization and membership directors on the subject of volunteerism.

-You are invited to network with others involved in Volunteer and Outreach Ministries at “The Connections Gathering” on Thursday, October 6,2016 from 9 a.m. to 1 p.m. at Concordia University Ann Arbor.
+You are invited to network with others involved in Volunteer and Outreach Ministries at “The Connections Gathering” on Thursday, April 27th, 2017 from 9 a.m. to 1 p.m. at Our Savior Lutheran Church in Lansing.
 Cost is $10/person will cover lunch and administrative costs.

 What is it and what does it include?

 Whether you call it Volunteer Ministries, Assimilation, or Lay Mobilization, it all boils down to assisting believers to use their God-given gifts in service to their Lord.
 It Includes:

 Many resources are available to help congregations improve the ways they recruit and support volunteers.
 Some of the most prominent books, tapes, programs, and workshops available are described here, along with sources of more information.